-A variety of parks will be provided within the zone, including local recreation parks as shown on Map 2.
+A variety of parks will be provided within the zone, including local recreation parks as indicatively shown on Map 2.
 Existing trees and other natural vegetation will be retained where possible within parks.

-The Residential zone includes land that will be required for stormwater management.
+The Urban Living zone includes land that will be required for stormwater management.